syncfusion-content/blazor-docs/blazor/dropdown-list/style.md

 ## Dropdownlist inside Dialog

-You can achieve this by rendering dropdownlist inside the SfDialog
+Achieve this by rendering the dropdownlist inside the SfDialog.

 {% highlight cshtml %}